 This is also perfect for cleaning and mopping the kitchen and bathroom floors.
 Make sure you start cleaning from the inside and slowly make your way towards the door.
 Otherwise, you’ll lead yourself into a corner and then walk on the wet floor to get out, making the floor dirty again.
 Remember to wipe your mop after you clean every 4×4 foot area.

 5. Wipe windows & mirrors

 You can use a damp microfiber cloth and a dry one to clean your window glasses and mirrors.
 You can also use wipers, used to clean car windshields, to make it easier than using a cloth.
 All you have to do is wet the mirror or the window with a spray bottle of water or soapy water and then wipe it clean.

-Get some store-bought disinfectant and spray around the hard surfaces of the house.
+Get a multi surface disinfectant and spray around the hard surfaces of the house.
 This includes kitchen countertops, basins, sinks, appliances, doorknobs, TV remote, or other gadgets, any place where germs would breed and be delivered to people touching them.